Bars, clubs and nightly entertainment services announce bankruptcy - Culture

 “What came out in decree 579, that of the leases, killed us,” he says.

+Faced with this reality, all these sectors declare ourselves in a state of insolvency and massive bankruptcy, which leads to the immediate closure of all the establishments associated with our sector.

-He explains that at the juncture those businessmen of discotheques, bars, restaurants, hotels, hostels, even industrialists that have establishments or warehouses for rent, renting is one of its highest costs.
-In fact it is in every business year.
+He explains that at the juncture those businessmen of discotheques, bars, restaurants, hotels, hostels, even industrialists that have establishments or warehouses for rent, leasing is one of its highest costs.
+In fact, it is in every business year.
 It is followed by public services and then payroll and parafiscales.

 “When the establishments are closed, you cannot carry out this commercial activity for which a property was rented.
 How am I going to pay my fixed costs?”
 Says Orjuela.

 “We had sent a letter to the President about two weeks ago, emphasizing five points.
-One was forgiveness of leases.
+One was the remission of the leases.
 The president made everything subject to the fact that the leases are conditioned to negotiation between lessors and lessees, and that if there was no negotiation, the leases of the contract plus 50 percent interest must be paid. ”

+(Also: Follow minute by minute the news of the coronavirus in Colombia)

 Orjuela says that the panorama raises two, three, four, six or more months paying rents with closed establishments.
 “The president speaks of 18 months.
-You can’t pay a fixed monthly cost for that long without any action.
+You cannot pay a fixed monthly cost for so long without any measure.
 With this they gave us a declaration of death.
-To this we must add that the loans they make will collect interest, the debts will differ, but they have to be paid, as well as the payment of public services.
+To this we must add that the loans they make will collect interest, the debts will differ, but it is necessary to pay them, the same as the payment of public services.
 The Chambers of Commerce are proposing to postpone the payment of the commercial registry ”.

-For this reason, the spokesperson explained that in a previous letter, sent to the President of the Republic, Iván Duque – of which there is no response so far – five requests had been made to him: That the payment of public services in the sector be frozen during the contingency and two or three months later.
-Secondly, that by means of a decree, condone or freeze leases of commercial establishments, for the same period.
+For this reason, the spokesperson explained that in a previous letter, sent to the President of the Republic, Iván Duque – of which there is no response so far – five requests had been made to him: That the payment of public services in the sector be frozen during the contingency and two or three months after.
+Second, that by decree condone or freeze leases of commercial establishments, for the same period.

 Fourth, they requested a special fund directed to the tourism sector, bars, clubs and restaurants, since loan approval is not easy at this time.